“For I was hungry and you gave me something to eat; I was thirsty and you gave me something to drink.”Matthew 25:35

 Serving the community

 We believe in making a difference in the community where we live, work, and play – to be the “hands and feet of Jesus” wherever we are needed.
-We send teams of volunteers to help local organizations, including:
+We volunteer in a number of ways, including:

 - Eastern Catawba Cooperative Christian Ministry (ECCCM), which stocks food, clothing, and household items for distribution to the needy.
 Rehobeth collects and donates non-perishable food items each week to ECCCM.
 Rehobeth also sends volunteers to work in the ECCCM store to stock shelves, bag food, hang or fold clothes, and sort other donated items.